rowangithub/DOrder/README.md

 		To try an example, run ./msolve.py -no_hoflag -reachability ./tests/reachability/binarysearchtree.ml

 2. You should be able to observe specifications inferred for each function in _binarysearchtree_ from your command line interface, which will be explained below.
-If you prefer to observe the output in a file, add "-dump_specs" parameter, you can then read the synthesized specifications in a file "./specifications.txt".
+If you prefer to observe the output in a file, add "-dump_specs" parameter, you can then read synthesized specifications in a file "./specifications.txt".

 		e.g. ./msolve.py -no_hoflag -reachability -dump_specs ./tests/reachability/binarysearchtree.ml